 - sleep and stress load

-Saturated fat is not uniformly harmful or universally neutral in every case.
+Saturated fat effects depend on the full dietary pattern.
 Use it as a controllable food lever:

 - stable intake in a calorie-appropriate framework is often more important than elimination